s-daoud/distillr/README.md

 ### Bonus Features (TBD)
-- [ ] infinite scroll for feeds
-- [ ] upload image with checkin/when making new drink
+- [x] upload image when making new drink
 - [ ] user info pane with drinks consumed, unique consumed, number of friends
 - [ ] checkin from drink page with drink already filled in
 - [ ] checkin from venue page with venue already filled in
+- [ ] infinite scroll for feeds
+- [ ] nearby venues only shows venues in bounds
 - [ ] ability to like venues
-- [ ] nearby venues only shows venues in bounds
 - [ ] badges